The Wembley Park schools engagement programme

-As part of the Wembley Park skills programme, Quintain and their key contractors Wates, McLaren, John Sisk & Son and McAleer & Rushe, have each partnered with a school in the local area.
-The aim is to build a long-lasting partnership and engage young people in the Wembley Park development from start to completion.
+As part of the Wembley Park community and skill programme, we have partnered with a number of schools in the Brent area to build long-lasting relationships.
+We want to engage young people with Wembley Park and the development from start to finish.

 The programme also creates awareness of the many careers within the construction industry through three key activities: